 Advanced Game Technology

 The game engine uses advanced image recognition technology to analyze the trading cards, and position markers.
 When the camera parses the input it responds with augmented reality animations, that appear superimposed on the camera signal.
 The children’s interactive choices affect the development and outcome of the story, giving everybody a personal user experience.

 The augmented reality is created as 3D-animations, enabling the user to move around the animations and explore them with the iPad’s camera.
 Apart from the interaction based quest, that pushes the children to move around the large castle, there are also a few mini-games where the children can use their concentration skills.
 For example they are prompted with a historical melody, which they have to memorize and play back on crystal glasses.
 In another game they must try to restore a historical costume.

 About the Project

 Apart from the concept and script, No Parking has been in charge of sound development including recording of actor voices, and production of all 3D-animations, design and interface.
-The application which will be tested live on Koldinghus Museum, is a forerunner for a larger project with multiple stories and missions.
+The application will be live at Koldinghus Museum, and is a forerunner for a larger project with multiple stories and missions.